 Date of Authorship for this Version

 Ellickson, Robert C., "Controlling Chronic Misconduct in City Spaces: Of Panhandlers, Skid Rows, and Public-Space Zoning" (1996).
 Faculty Scholarship Series.
-Paper 408.
+408.